To the Mom who couldn’t have quiet time…

 Weariness and anxiety are crashing onto you, and all you can think is…if only I had time to be with God!
 Further bitterness settles in, especially when you see another mom post about her 5AM devotional time…if only I could wake up!

 Momma, it’s okay.
-Your morning Bible study does not define your faith—your passion for Jesus does.
+Your morning Bible study does not define your faith—your wholehearted, hands-on passion for Jesus does.
 Keep pursuing Him in this wild and unpredictable season, lean into Him and His strength.

 God is there, waiting, for when that quiet time comes.
 Try tomorrow, or the day after – keep seeking Him over everything else.
-Remember, His Word is not restricted to pages, but it can be tucked away into your heart.
+Remember, His Word is not restricted to pages, but it can be tucked away into your heart and carried everywhere you go.
 Listen to His Word in the car rides to soccer practice, sing to Him as you get ready in the morning, write His heavenly promises around the house for you to see.